/proj

 oven

-[WIP] An oven for firing ceramics.
+sourceAn oven for firing ceramics.
 It includes a custom PCB PID temperature controller driving an SSR connected to a heater.
-It has a bunch of safety features and is driven via USB/UART commands from a GUI app I made in Rust, that also plots the current values and lets you select pre-defined profiles.
-One of my largest projects so far.
-WIP because I still need to put together the oven hardware and tune the controller.
+It has a bunch of safety features and is driven via USB/UART commands from a GUI app I made in Rust, that also plots the current values and lets you select pre-defined temperature profiles.
+One of my largest projects so far that took me almost a year to complete (with on-off work).

 weather station | no name yet